 "It starts with knowing how much you're spending and why," said Samsara principal product manager Robert Bales.
 "Fleets that can identify and reward drivers with good habits or uncover and avoid behaviors that waste fuel will have an advantage.
 Getting this insight across your fleet is key to understanding costs and learning how to reduce them."

-Read on to learn four ways your telematics solution can help your fleet optimize fuel use to ensure your vehicles are using gas as efficiently as possible.
+Read on to learn four ways your telematics solution can provide visibility into how your vehicles are using gas and help your fleet optimize fuel use.

-1. Reduce fuel waste caused by excessive idling
+1. Reduce fuel waste caused by driver habits

 The average long-haul truck will idle anywhere from six to eight hours a day, for as many as 300 days a year.
-That can add up to thousands of hours of fuel wasted annually.
+And when a driver’s speed suddenly increases or decreases, the vehicle can consume 20% more fuel.
+These behaviors can add up to thousands of hours of fuel wasted annually.

-To help your fleet meet business or government requirements for idle time, consider a telematics solution that can provide insights into your vehicles’ fuel and energy use.
-Telematics tools such as Fuel Usage Reports and Idling Alerts can help you better understand fuel usage trends across your fleet.
+To help your fleet reduce idling and curb habits that cause waste, consider a telematics solution that can provide insights into your vehicles’ fuel and energy use.
+Telematics tools such as Fuel & Energy Reports and Idling Alerts can help you better understand fuel usage trends across your fleet.
 You can then determine problem areas and set goals based on what will have the biggest impact on your business.

 2. Decrease instances of fuel theft

 With fuel theft on the rise, it can be challenging to know if all your fuel transactions are purchases from authorized vehicles in your fleet.
 Without properly tracking data to understand which vehicles are at which stations at what times, there can be a lot of guesswork involved in confirming fuel purchase history.
 Without data, this can cause fraudulent expenses that might be difficult or time-consuming to verify.